 - Do not bundle paper recyclables.
 Please place loosely stacked in paper bags (no plastic) or in a rigid recycling bin (details above).

 On the bottom of all recyclable plastics you can find a recycling symbol surrounding a number ranging from 1 – 7, which identifies the type of plastic the item is made from.
 Numbers 1 and 2 are the most easily recycled, and are accepted by all communities, while fewer programs accept the more difficult to recycle numbers 3 – 7.
 If there is no symbol on the item, it is not recyclable.
 Because recycling programs vary from community to community, it is important to check with your town or city to ensure you are recycling properly.
-Below is a basic list of the types of recyclable plastics and examples of their common uses.
+Below is a basic list of the types of plastics and examples of their common uses.
 Again, not all of these items are currently accepted by recycling programs; please contact us if you have any questions about the recyclability of any particular item.

 HDPE: Bottles for milk, water, juice, cosmetics, shampoo, household cleaners.
 Cereal box liners.